Bassitt shines, A’s hit 3 homers in 6-2 win over Angels

 ANAHEIM, Calif.
+(AP) — Chris Bassitt is unbeaten in his last eight starts for the Athletics, and he’s unbeaten all year away from Oakland.
+The veteran right-hander is seeing years of hard work and personal refinement paying off on the mound.

+He also says anybody can be a better pitcher against the Los Angeles Angels when Mike Trout and Albert Pujols aren’t in their lineup.

-(AP) — Chris Bassitt pitched five-hit ball into the eighth inning and Seth Brown hit a two-run homer in the Oakland Athletics’ 6-2 victory over the Los Angeles Angels on Saturday night.
+Bassitt pitched five-hit ball into the eighth inning and Seth Brown hit a two-run homer in Oakland’s 6-2 victory over the Angels on Saturday night.

+Pitching efficiently and aggressively at the Big A, Bassitt (4-2) gave up only a leadoff walk and David Fletcher’s slow-rolling single during the first seven innings.
+He struck out eight and got within four outs of his first career complete game, plowing through the Angels’ lineup until the eighth.

+The Angels are 1-5 since Trout went down with a strained calf last Monday, and they’re 6-11 since dropping Pujols on May 6.

 Matt Olson and Aramís García hit solo homers, while Mark Canha tripled, doubled and scored two runs as the first-place A’s took the first two games and claimed the series victory over their last-place downstate rivals.

-Bassitt (4-2) gave up only a leadoff walk and David Fletcher’s slow-rolling single during the first seven innings.
-Although he struck out eight and got within four outs of his first career complete game, Bassit gave up three hits and both runs in the eighth, getting chased by Shohei Ohtani’s RBI triple to center.
+Bassitt gave up three hits and both runs in the eighth, getting chased by Shohei Ohtani’s RBI triple to center.

+“He’s come a long way,” A’s manager Bob Melvin said after Bassitt’s longest start since May 2019.
+“Used to be that he threw a ton of pitches, worked more effectively wild at times.
+Now, not only does he know where it’s going, but he’s working efficiently, and he’s added some pitches to the mix that make it more unpredictable.”

-Ohtani also doubled — giving him a major league-leading 28 extra-base hits — and drove in his team-leading 34th run of the season for Los Angeles, which has lost nine of 12.
+Ohtani also doubled off Bassitt — giving him a major league-leading 28 extra-base hits — and drove in his team-leading 34th run of the season for Los Angeles.
+Ohtani also leads the majors with 104 total bases.

+“He’s a world-class hitter,” Bassitt said of Ohtani.
+“He’s one of the very, very, very few guys in the league that is able to get completely fooled, yet beat you at the same time, which you saw the last at-bat (with the triple).
+It’s beyond impressive at this point, what he’s done and what he’s doing.”

+The Angels have lost nine of 12, and they dropped to 19-27 with Trout’s return still weeks away — possibly after the still-distant All Star break.

+“I can’t fault their work and their energy,” Angels manager Joe Maddon said.
+“I see it. … Our margins for error are really minimal.
+The games that we’re in position to win, we’ve got to win, and the bullpen, we’ve got to continue to firm that up.
+It’s frustrating, no question it is.”
-Patrick Sandoval (0-1) yielded four hits, two walks and two runs over five innings in another solid start for the Halos, but they’ve lost five of six since Mike Trout strained his calf Monday, possibly keeping him out until after the All-Star break.

-Sandoval was mostly solid, but the A’s battered Los Angeles’ beleaguered bullpen.
+Patrick Sandoval (0-1) yielded four hits, two walks and two runs over five innings in another solid start for the Halos, but the A’s battered Los Angeles’ beleaguered bullpen.

-Olson led off the sixth with his 11th homer of the season, connecting off reliever Alex Claudio.
-García added his second of the season leading off the seventh off Hunter Strickland, and Brown hit his seventh homer of the season off Junior Guerra in the eighth.
+Olson led off the sixth with his 11th homer, connecting off Alex Claudio.
+García homered leading off the seventh off Hunter Strickland, and Brown hit his seventh of the season off Junior Guerra in the eighth.

+“Obviously losing is never fun, and we’re trying as hard as we can to manufacture a win however we can,” Sandoval said.
+“It will come together soon.”

 DEVILISH DEFENSE